rppicomidi/midi2piousbhub/README.md

 ```
 git log -1
 ```
-3. If the `Date:` is >= 15-Aug-2023, your TinyUSB library should be fine.
-If not, get the latest
+3. If the version is new enough, do nothing.
+Otherwise,
 ```
 git pull
 ```